withastro/docs/src/pages/en/getting-started.md

 ## Start your first project

-Get a new Astro project up and running locally in no time with our easy `create-astro` CLI wizard!
+Get a new Astro project up and running locally with our helpful `create-astro` CLI wizard!

 ```bash
 # create a new project with npm